nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/cli/build.md

 ## Options

 The options below are common to the `build` command used within an Nx workspace.
-The Web and Angular-specifc build options are listed after these options.
+The Web and Angular-specific build options are listed after these options.

 ### baseHref